The Milk Train Doesn't Stop Here Anymore: Production history

 Williams revised the script for a second production, giving it a kabuki framework, with two actors playing stagehands who comment on the play as it happens.
-This new production opened on January 1, 1964 at the Brooks Atkinson Theatre under the direction of Tony Richardson.
+This new production was produced by David Merrick.
+It opened on January 1, 1964 at the Brooks Atkinson Theatre under the direction of Tony Richardson.
 It starred Tallulah Bankhead (the part had originally been written for and was loosely based on Bankhead) and Tab Hunter, with Marian Seldes.
-It ran for only five performances after again receiving very poor notices.
-The 2011 revival starring Olympia Dukakis was directed by Michael Wilson.